 An equal opportunity policy is a document that states what measures a business takes to eliminate and prevent discrimination and their duty to make reasonable adjustments in the workplace.

 What is the purpose of an equal opportunities policy?

 Displaying an equal opportunities policy shows commitment to equal opportunities within a workplace.
 It ensures that employees and managers are informed about equal opportunities and explains the consequences of non-compliance to the policy.

 Who is responsible for equal opportunities within the workplace?

-Rocket Lawyer's equal opportunity policy allows you to name a person with day-to-day as well as overall responsibility for the policy.
+Rocket Lawyer's template allows you to assign a person responsible for daily, as well as overall responsibility for the policy.

 What are protected characteristics?